aipros/aipros-rust-ml/README.md

 ## How to Run:

 Run the program by executing `cargo run` command in your terminal.
-This command will train the model, validate it and plot
+This command will train the model, validate it and plot the data in `plot.svg` file.